vince-nyanga/vince-nyanga.github.io/_posts/2023-04-29-deploy-azure-function-resources.md

 - Part 2: [Anatomy of Azure Functions]({{ site.baseurl}}/azure-functions-anatomy)
 - Part 3: Deploying Azure Function Resources Using Bicep and GitHub Actions (this post)
 - Part 4: Creating Azure Functions using the Azure Functions Core Tools (coming soon)
-- Part 5: Deploying changes to Azure Functions code using GitHub Actions (coming soon)
+- Part 5: Publishing Azure Functions Using GitHub Actions (coming soon)

 In this post, I will show you how to deploy Azure Function resources using [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) and [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
 We will deploy the following Azure resources: